Hell audio merchandise:

 revised re-release of 1982 album

-This is the simple trade digipak release of the above-described Destiny Street Repaired.
+This is the simple trade digipak release of the below-described Destiny Street Repaired.
 It doesn't have the two bonus tracks that come with the deluxe LP/CD version, but it contains an eight-page booklet featuring an excerpt from Hell's autobiography-in-progress that is not included in the deluxe package.
 As a Hell site bonus, each copy is signed by Richard Hell, as well.
 You can read reviews and hear three mp3's of songs from the CD.